-• Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential must commit to abstain from heterosexual intercourse or use 2 effective methods of birth control, one of which must be a highly effective method of birth control, beginning at least 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
+- Pregnancy warning: This drug can have harmful effects on the unborn baby.
+Women of child-bearing potential must commit to abstain from heterosexual intercourse or use 2 effective methods of birth control, one of which must be a highly effective method of birth control, beginning at least 4 weeks before treatment starts, during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
 A highly effective method of birth control includes tubal ligation, intra-uterine device (IUD), hormonal (birth control pills, injections, patch and/or implants) or a partner's vasectomy.
-You should follow these recommendations even if you have a history of infertility.
-Stop taking lenalidomide immediately and let your doctor know right away if you think you may be pregnant, miss your menstrual period, or experience unusual menstrual bleeding.

-- Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment, including dose interruptions, and for at least 4 weeks after stopping treatment.
+Stop taking lenalidomide immediately and let your doctor know right away if you think you may be pregnant, miss your menstrual period, or experience unusual menstrual bleeding. - Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 4 weeks after stopping treatment.
 You should always wear a condom even if you have undergone a successful vasectomy.
-Let your doctor know right away if you think you may have impregnated your partner. - Breastfeeding warning: Women should not breastfeed during treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this medicine.
+Let your doctor know right away if you think you may have impregnated your partner.

+- Breastfeeding warning: Women should not breastfeed during treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: Fertility studies have not been done with this drug.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.